Create Reed-Solomon code from binary vector data

 The message length.
 The input has vector length NM*M*K, where NM is the number of messages per frame being input.

-Selecting this check box enables the field Primitive polynomial.
+Selecting this check box enables the Primitive polynomial text box.

 This field is available only when Specify primitive polynomial is selected.